nystudio107/retour/README.md

 ## Retour Statistics

-Retire keeps track of every 404 your website receives.
+Retour keeps track of every 404 your website receives.
 You can view them by clicking on **Retour->Statistics**.

 Only one record is saved per URL Pattern, so the database won't get clogged with a ton of records.

 ## Custom Match Functions via Plugin

-Retire allows you to implement a custom matching function via plugin, if the Exact and RegEx matching are not sufficient for your purposes.
+Retour allows you to implement a custom matching function via plugin, if the Exact and RegEx matching are not sufficient for your purposes.

 In your main plugin class file, simply add this function: